britt/teleprompter/README.md

 1. Update the README.md with details of changes if needed
 2. Update the version numbers following [Semantic Versioning](https://semver.org/)
-3. Your PR will be reviewed by maintainers
+3. Your PR will be reviewed by the maintainer
 4. Once approved, your PR will be merged

 ### Bug Reports